nikoloz-pachuashvili/learn-node-mongo-the-hard-way/ex9.rst

 MongoDB will interleave the operations.
 In this particular this might cause a problem.
 Imagine if the matcher for the document is ``only update document if value > 0``.
 Since both of them match correctly but get intermixed the end value of ``value`` could potentially be ``-1`` not ``0`` as we expect.

-To avoid this in the example above we use the ``$atomic`` operator as part of the update matching.
+To avoid this in the example above we use the ``$isolated`` operator as part of the update matching.
 This tells MongoDB to not let anyone else modify the document until the current operation is done and forces the ordering to look like.

 .. code-block:: console